Many people experience leg pain.

 3. Drink Enough Water

-Staying hydrated is also an important factor to avoiding leg pain.
+Staying hydrated is also an important factor in avoiding leg pain.

 Getting enough fluids helps to keep up your body’s resistance to injury and sprains.